Pet Grooming Industry Statistics and Trends for 2026

 - No-show rates: 10-15% average, costing groomers $700+/month

-- SMS reminder impact: Reduces no-shows by 50%+
+- SMS reminder impact: meaningfully reduces no-shows

 - Groomer burnout: High physical demands lead to average career length of 8-12 years